GuidesDecember 21, 20255 min read

 When a customer achieves a significant result with your product, that's your golden opportunity.
 They're excited, they're happy, and they're more likely to share their experience.

-Pro Tip: Set up automated triggers based on user milestones.
-For example, if someone completes their first project or reaches a usage threshold, automatically send them a testimonial request.
+**Pro Tip:** Set up automated triggers based on user milestones.
+For example,

 If a customer sends you positive feedback via email or support chat, immediately ask if they'd be willing to turn that into a testimonial.
 They've already taken the time to share their thoughts—make it easy for them to go public with it.